 Instructions

-- Drain, raise them, and place them in a pot.
-Pour the water and simmer over medium-high heat.
-Remove the white foam that usually surfaces on the top of the water.
+- Drain, raise, place them in a pot, and pour in the water.
+Add the bay leaf.
+When the water comes to a boil, simmer over low-medium heat.
+Remove the white foam that usually surfaces on top of the water.

-- Simmering time varies from half an hour to one hour.
-To check if the beans are ready, squash one bean with a fork.
-It has to be soft enough to be squashed but not mashed (see the photo above).
+- Simmering time varies from half an hour to one hour.* To check if the beans are ready, squash one bean with a fork.
+It has to be soft enough to be squashed but not mashed (see the photo at step #2).

 - Reserve 3 cups of the cooking liquid.